The RST Trustees are as follows:

 Mike Lang – Trustee – 2018

 Mike joined the Trust in 2018 after serving as a long-term volunteer at Great Central Railway, heading up their Carriage & Wagon department.
 We welcomed Mike with open arms to the Rolling Stock Trust; his knowledge of railway vehicle restoration is second to none!
-Mike has owned and restored a series of his own rolling stock, some of which you may have ridden in on the GCR.
+He is very much a hands-on restoration specialist, and is determined that the Trust has both Restoration workshop and Storage shed to provide maximum cover.
+Mike and his family own later period Gresley passenger carriages.

 Photo: Mike Lang (middle, black tie)